Diamondbacks vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has collected 27 hits with nine doubles, seven home runs and 12 walks.
+- Jorge Soler has 28 hits with nine doubles, seven home runs and 13 walks.
 He has driven in 15 runs.

-- Soler takes a two-game streak with at least one hit into this one.
-During his last five outings he is hitting .273 with a double, two home runs, a walk and five RBI.
+- Soler brings a three-game streak with at least one hit into this contest.
+In his last five games he is batting .350 with a double, two home runs, two walks and five RBI.

 Soler Recent Games